AirWay1/Sonic3AIRPong/README.md

-# Sonic3AIRPong
+# Sonic 3 A.I.R.
+Pong
-Pong in Sonic 3 A.I.R.
+Pong mod created for Sonic 3 A.I.R.